zulip/zulip-gci/tasks/2017/spread-the-word.md

 [mobile](https://github.com/zulip/zulip-mobile),
 [desktop](https://github.com/zulip/zulip-electron), and [Python
 API](https://github.com/zulip/python-zulip-api).
-For each repository, star the repository, and then write down the number of stars that repository has in your submission file.
+For each repository, star the repository, and then record in your submission file the number of stars that repository had when you starred it.

 ### Share Zulip on StackShare

 1. Create an account at StackShare.
-Add your name and a picture, [i.e. do the work to have a real profile].
+Add your name and a picture, (i.e. do the work to have a real profile).

 2. Think of six technology products you really like, and consider adding Zulip to that list.

-3. For each product in 2: Add the product to your Stack, star it, and upvote at least three reasons why people like product that you find compelling.
+3. For each product in 2: Add the product to your Stack, star it, and upvote at least three reasons why people like the product that you find compelling.

 4. Add a link to your profile to your submission file.
 The link should look like https://stackshare.io/Lyla-Fischer, but replace Lyla-Fischer with your username.

-### Write a review on the android play store
+### Write a review on the Google Play Store

-1. Rate and review Zulip in the android play store.
+1. Rate and review Zulip in the Google Play Store.
 Five star reviews go a long way toward letting people know that Zulip is a quality product.

-2. Go to the Zulip app’s entry in the play store, scroll down to the “my review” section, and take a screenshot of your review and add that screenshot to your submission file.
+2. Go to the Zulip app’s entry in the play store, scroll down to the “my review” section, take a screenshot of your review, and add that screenshot to your submission file.

-### Write a review on the ios app store.
+### Write a review on the iOS app store.

 1. Rate and review Zulip in the iOS app store.
 Five star reviews go a long way toward letting people know that Zulip is a quality product.